Chin Implants & Cheek Implants

 Cheek Augmentation Procedure

-In cheek augmentation, incisions are made either through the lower cheek, inside the mouth or below the bottom eyelid.
+In cheek augmentation, incisions are made either through the lower cheek, inside the mouth, or below the bottom eyelid.
 Both these procedures typically last 30 minutes to one hour.

 Chin and Cheek Augmentation Recovery Process

 Immediately following surgery, the face will be dressed using tape or bandages in order to minimize swelling.
-It is advised that the patient rest following surgery in to accelerate the healing process and reduce recovery time.
+It is advised that the patient rest following surgery is to accelerate the healing process and reduce recovery time.
 The head should be kept elevated during the initial recovery phase.
 Patients may report pain following surgery which can be treated with oral medication.
 Any swelling or bruising of the face can be addressed using cold compresses.
 Although the occurrence of complications is rare, patients can reduce the risk of developing potential problems by carefully following the post-operative instructions.